2017 Annual Meeting

 Specialized neural barriers including choroid plexus, blood-retinal, and blood-nerve

-Alzheimer's dementia, Parkinson's dementia, vascular dementia; and delivery of therapeutics for dementia
+The NVU in: Alzheimer's dementia, Parkinson's dementia, and vascular dementia

-Informal group discussions of clinical research protocols on neuro-imaging, primary CNS lymphoma, and thiol chemoprotection
+Informal group discussions of clinical research protocols on neuro-imaging, immunotherapy, primary CNS lymphoma, and thiol chemoprotection with input from academia and industry

 The meeting will take place at Skamania Lodge in the Columbia River Gorge National Scenic Area in Stevenson, WA.
-See 2017 Travel Information for details on how to book your room.
-The complete scientific program and registration will be available online soon!
+See 2017 Travel Information for details on how to book your room by January 28, 2017.

 Questions?
 Please contact: Emily Youngers